Making Wellbeing Part of the Company Strategy – 5 Key Learnings

 In a professional services organisation, employee wellbeing is directly correlated with client outcomes.
 A chronically stressed consultant will be operating at a reduced cognitive capacity, more prone to heuristics and tunnel vision thinking, and less capable of complex problem solving, creativity, even empathy.
 In manufacturing, wellbeing links to safety first.
 A sleep deprived engineer operating heavy machinery is an obvious risk to themselves and their environment.
 And across all organisations, wellbeing is a key determinant of employer branding, talent attraction and retention.
 Even in environments where long working hours are the norm, such as Wall Street, graduates are known to compare companies by their lifestyle and first year bankers to demand a cap on their workweek.

-In the past year, Covid-19 has rapidly moved wellbeing up the CEO agenda: 45% of employers are broadening their existing wellbeing programs, while 53% of workers feel that mental health benefits are now essential.
+In the past two years, Covid-19 has rapidly moved wellbeing up the CEO agenda: 45% of employers are broadening their existing wellbeing programs, while 53% of workers feel that mental health benefits are now essential.
 The shift is driven by an acute need.
 Over 40% of Americans struggle with mental health issues stemming from the pandemic, with women and minorities facing even higher numbers.
 Meanwhile nearly 60% of leaders feel used up at the end of the workday, a strong indicator of burnout.
 As my colleague Pekka recently wrote: “Wellbeing at work is no longer a nice to have it is a must have“.

 Back in the boardroom, the leader I was talking to did not need any convincing.
 We were already implementing his ambitious agenda to improve the wellbeing of his organisation from top to bottom and bottom up.
 He considered health and wellbeing a key part of his corporate strategy.
 In 2017, I would say he was ahead of his time.